 Do you pay taxes on life insurance?

 No, life insurance payouts are not subject to income tax.
-This means that beneficiaries will receive 100% of the life insurance death benefit amount.
+This means beneficiaries will receive 100% of the life insurance death benefit amount.

 Can the IRS take money from life insurance?